yofabronecoforo/C6EGHV/README.md

 If your mod employs any gameplay scripts with similar names, conflicts __WILL__ arise.

 # Art
+64px source textures for the Add Population and Amenities Totem rewards ganked from [Civilopedia](https://www.civilopedia.net/gathering-storm/concepts/intro).
-64/100/128/256px source textures for EGHV content ganked from the pantry.
+All other 64/100/128/256px source textures for EGHV content ganked from the pantry.

-Additional texture sizes derived from the above sources.
+Additional texture sizes derived from the above sources via [Upscale.media](https://www.upscale.media/) and [GIMP](https://www.gimp.org/).

 Ingame assets for the various Villager Totem buildings are recycled from the built-in Monument building.